cerner/terra-clinical/packages/terra-clinical-item-display/docs/README.md

 # Terra Clinical Item Display

 The Item Display component creates an display for text and an optional graphic.
+The Comment subcomponent creates a display for text with a comment icon.

 ## Getting Started